arzedlab/Projects/README.md

 Numbers
 ---------

-[**Find PI to the Nth Digit**](https://github.com/arzed-lab/Projects/tree/master/Numbers/Find%20PI%20to%20the%20Nth%20Digit) – Enter a number and have the program generate PI up to that many decimal places.
+:heavy_check_mark:[**Find PI to the Nth Digit**](https://github.com/arzed-lab/Projects/tree/master/Numbers/Find%20PI%20to%20the%20Nth%20Digit) – Enter a number and have the program generate PI up to that many decimal places.
 Keep a limit to how far the program will go.

-**Fibonacci Sequence** – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.
+:heavy_check_mark:[**Fibonacci Sequence**](https://github.com/arzed-lab/Projects/tree/master/Numbers/Fibonacci%20Sequence) – Enter a number and have the program generate the Fibonacci sequence to that number or to the Nth number.

 **Prime Factorization** – Have the user enter a number and find all Prime Factors (if there are any) and display them.